 Abigail Kolb is a St. Charles alumni graduate from 2020.
 She is completing her first year of at Delta College to finish her Welding certificate at the end of June.
-She plans to continue in the fall to finish her Associate's degree in Welding.
-Abigail said, she has a love for welding and it has become a passion for her.
+Abigail was the first women to complete her master certification at Delta College in Welding.
+She plans to continue in the fall to finish her associate degree in Welding.
+Abigail said, she has a love for welding, and it has become a passion for her.
 Her interest in welding started with building race cars at a young age with her dad.
 She has built two race cars and has raced them.
-The long term goal is to work for Howe racing in Beaverton Michigan.
+The long-term goal is to work for Howe racing in Beaverton Michigan.

 The application for Fall of 2022 will open in November 2021.